DOWNLOAD ANNUAL REPORT AS PDF HERE .

 Membership of Copyright Agency is free.
 Anyone with a copyright interest in a text work or image can apply for membership.
 Applications for membership are approved by the Board.

-In 2016–17 there were three classes of membership: ‘author’, ‘publisher’ and ‘collecting society’.
-Since 30 November 2017, there has been an additional class of member – visual artist – as a result of the merger with Viscopy.
+Until November 2017, there were three classes of membership: ‘author’, ‘publisher’ and ‘collecting society’.
+Since then, there has been an additional class of member – visual artist – as a result of the merger with Viscopy.